davescordova/DIFERENCES-IN-ECONOMIC-GROWTH-PATH-/README.md

 davescordova--Exploratory-Statistics: Here, the Python codes for exploratory statistics were stored.

-davescordova-Graphs: In it, the codes for the graphs and the data to plot them were stored.
+davescordova-Graphs: In it, the Python and Julia codes for the graphs and the data to plot them were stored.

 Any missing data or doubt can be adressed to daves.cordova@gmail.com.